UVA-Course-Explorer/.github/profile/README.md

 We also plan to add outlines on the catalog pages to make them easy to navigate (so you don't need to scroll a lot to get to the bottom).

+Add functionality to go back on search pages

 And as discussed in the limitations section, we may experiment with appending LLM-generated descriptions to short descriptions to improve search results.

 # HooHacks 2023